Table of contents, that we will discuss in this blog relieving letter.

 Date of issuance letter

-The first and most important part is the issuance date.
+The second and most important part is the issuance date.
 The issuance date needs to be mentioned on top of the letter/page.

 Below the date, you can mention the employee’s details, such as employee name, employee designations, department and others.